-Most exogenous ketones are chemically bound to salts, such as calcium, magnesium, potassium and sodium.
-So yes, you can use such supplements to increase your electrolyte levels and mitigate keto flu symptoms.
+Most ketone supplements are chemically bound to salts, such as calcium, magnesium, potassium and sodium.
+So yes, you can use ketone supplements to increase your electrolyte levels and mitigate keto flu symptoms.

 If you already have the right electrolyte balance, supplementing with electrolytes won’t make any difference with your weight loss goals.